abarker/abarker.github.io/content/understanding_python_imports.rst

    import my_package.my_subpackage as msp import my_package.my_subpackage.baz

-All these imports result in a `module` object in the namespace which, when used in an expression, syntactically matches the dotted path (except that the dots are attribute accesses on `module` objects).
-For example, the last import does not actually add anything to the namespace of the module doing the import.
-Instead, it adds the module attribute `baz` to the `my_subspace` namespace.
+Each of these imports results in a `module` object in the namespace which, when used in an expression, syntactically matches the dotted path in the import statement.
+The syntax looks the same but in an expression the dots are attribute accesses on `module` objects.
+For example, the second import does not actually add anything to the namespace of the module doing the import.
+The module for `my_package` is already in the namespace; the second import just adds the module attribute `foo` to the `my_package` namespace so that `my_package.foo` works in expressions.
-(At that point the `my_package` object is already in the namespace, and it already has the attribute `my_subpackage`.)

 This is a general property of bare `import` statements: After a bare `import` the dotted-path used to make the import is always usable in Python expressions